JeffWooden/ArmorStandAnimator-BlockbenchPlugin/README.md

 # ArmorStandAnimator-BlockbenchPlugin
-Blockbench plugin used to help animator creating armor stand animation
+Blockbench plugin used to help Minecraft creators animating armor stands in the game.